 If colvarsTrajFrequency is non-zero, the value of this colvar is written to the trajectory file every colvarsTrajFrequency steps in the column labeled "<name>".

-• outputVelocity - Output a velocity trajectory for this colvar
+• outputVelocity - Output a velocity trajectory for this colvar outputEnergy - Output an energy trajectory for this colvar

-If colvarsTrajFrequency is defined, the finite-difference calculated velocity of this colvar are written to the trajectory file under the label " $v{\text{--}}$ ".
+If colvarsTrajFrequency is defined, the finite-difference calculated velocity of this colvar are written to the trajectory file under the label "v<name>".